thierryc/grunt-handlebars-layouts/README.md

 ### Custom Helper example

-Assemble helpers can use.

-* Library of 100+ handlebars helpers. [handlebars-helpers](https://github.com/assemble/handlebars-helpers)

 Helpers can either be an object or a single register function.
 If register is on the object, then it calls the register function, passing in the engine.

 ```js